jlorich/azure-iot-eh-endpoint-websocker-test/README.md

-# Azure IoT Hub Event Hub Compatible Endpoint HTTPS Test
+# Azure IoT Hub Event Hub Compatible Endpoint WebSocket Test

 This repo contains a program which will test connectivity to the Event Hub compaitble endpoint for an IoT Hub using the AmqpWebSockets Transport method.
 The current documentation for Iot Hub states that this is not supported, however it works just fine.